inher/inher.github.io/_posts/2019-12-24-advanced-ornithology-2020.md

   *  Rs 7400 (Students Rs 7100)

+#### Note
+  - Fees include travel, stay and food during the overnight field visit
-  Student discount is available only to the full time students of any educational streams of universities and colleges.
+  - Student discount is available only to the full time students of any educational streams of universities and colleges.
 Also they must have a current valid educational institute ID.

 ### Payment Information